“Okay. So, your classes basically define who you are?” said Ethan after a long pause.

 “Did you know this person?”
 Ethan guessed.

 Ethan wondered what that was about, but pressed on.
 “Could he have rejected the modification process?”

 “Is the process always beneficial, then?”
 Ethan asked.

 “Of course it is.
-It is a very rare occurrence, and I have never heard of someone regretting it.”
-Kothar responded.
+It is a very rare occurrence, and I have never heard of someone regretting it,” Kothar responded.

-Ethan was regretful he did not tell Kothar everything from the start; but he simply didn’t know who to trust in this situation.
+Ethan regretted not telling Kothar everything from the start, but he simply didn’t know who to trust in this situation.
 For all he knew, a [Harbinger—Chaos] was a sacrilege on the Krell’s kill-on-sight list or something.
 Just because they approved of his battle with The Eternal Eye Of Judgement did not mean they would accept some kind of agent of Chaos.
 Moreover, he had no idea what being a [Harbinger—Chaos] would entail.
 Would it bring him any special powers or obligations?

 “Is there a way to know for sure what a class or skill does?”
 Ethan asked.